yajuvendrarawat/multi-node-multi-gpu-poc/README.md

 2. **Supported GPU Types**:
    - Allowed GPU types: `nvidia.com/gpu` (default), `intel.com/gpu`, `amd.com/gpu`, and `habana.ai/gaudi`.
    - The GPU type can be specified in `InferenceService`.
 However, if the GPU type differs from what is set in the `ServingRuntime`, both GPU types will be assigned, potentially causing issues.
+   - It's tested with different types of GPU within the **same family** like NVIDIA A10G and L40s.
 3. **Autoscaler Configuration**: The autoscaler must be configured as `external`.

 4. **Storage Protocol**: